+results: ndarray Results from SingleParameterizedRatioTrainer.train or DoubleParameterizedRatioTrainer.train for example class madminer.ml.ScoreEstimator(features=None, $n_hidden=(100,)$, activation='tanh', $dropout_prob=0.0$)

+Bases: madminer.ml.Estimator

-results: ndarray Results from SingleParameterizedRatioTrainer.train or DoubleParameterizedRatioTrainer.train for example class madminer.ml.ScoreEstimator (features=None, n_hidden=(100,), activation='tanh') Bases: madminer.ml.Estimator features [list of int or None, optional] Indices of observables (features) that are used as input to the neural networks.
+A neural estimator of the score evaluated at a fixed reference hypothesis as a function of the observation features [list of int or None, optional] Indices of observables (features) that are used as input to the neural networks.
 If None, all observables are used.
 Default value: None.